Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications: Numerical Algorithm and Simulations

 Consider the recurring example of estimating the AoA for a single target with $N_\text{T} = N_\text{R} = 20$ and $P = 10$.
 For the sensing target, we consider a uniform prior for $\theta$ over the interval $\left[-\Delta, \Delta\right]$, where $\Delta$ is a parameter that determines the range of $\theta$ in the prior.
 The path loss coefficient $\alpha$ is assumed to follow $\mathcal{CN}(1, 1)$ a priori.
 To avoid the logarithm of the prior to go to minus infinity at the edge of the uniform distribution, a common practice is to approximate the prior by a smooth function or by a Gaussian prior with the same mean and variance for computing the matrix $\mathbf{C}$ in \eqref{eq:c_elements}; see~\cite{Huleihel2013optimal}.
 Here, we adopt the latter approach for simplicity.

-For communications, we set $K = 2$ users to ensure that Assumption~\ref{main_assume} holds.
-The SINR thresholds are set to be $10$ and $12$ dB.
-We assume that the communication channels also have a single LoS path with angles at $-30^\circ$ and $50^\circ$ and gain equal to one.
+For communications, we set $K = 2$ users to ensure that Assumption~\ref{main_assume} holds. \editrev{The SINR thresholds are set to be $10$ and $12$ dB.
+We assume that the communication channels also have a single LoS path with angles at $-30^\circ$ and $50^\circ$ and gain equal to one.}

 \figurename~\ref{fig:comparison} compares the beam pattern of the SDR solution with the beam pattern obtained using the uplink-downlink duality algorithm.
 The comparison is shown for both narrow and wide priors with $\Delta = 5^\circ$ and $30^\circ$, respectively.
 In both cases, it is seen that the beam patterns obtained from both algorithms match exactly.
 Numerically, the optimal values of the objective function also match.
-Both algorithms achieve a global optimum.
-The key benefit here is that the duality algorithm is more computationally efficient than SDR, as it does not involve lifting the optimization variables to a higher dimension.
+Both algorithms achieve a global optimum. \editrev{Note that the users have unequal beam amplitudes due to the fact that their SINR requirements are different.}

-Interestingly, it is further seen from the figure that the optimal beamforming strategy forms beams in the directions of both the communication users and the sensing target, but a wider beam pattern is utilized when $\Delta$ is larger in order to account for the more uncertainty in estimating $\theta$ in that case.
+The figure shows that the optimal beamforming strategy forms beams in the directions of both the communication users and the sensing target, but interestingly, a wider beam pattern is utilized when $\Delta$ is larger in order to account for the more uncertainty in estimating $\theta$ in that case.
 We also plot the beam pattern associated with the optimal solution of the classical communication problem~\eqref{prob:dl_comm} without sensing.
 We see that the resulting beam pattern focuses towards the communication users, but is clearly oblivious of any sensing target, as expected.